keybraker/greely/README.md

 ### Prerequisites

-Most distros and Mac OS come preinstalled with all of the following compailers but if you find any trouble, these are the links to follow:
+Most Linux distros and Mac OS come preinstalled with all of the following compailers but if you find any trouble, these are the links to follow:

 * gcc - https://gcc.gnu.org